-Baptist Church is the oldest Church in the northern part of India.
-The church is located opposite to the Gurdwara Sisganj on the main Chandni Chowk Road.
+The Baptist Church is the oldest church in North India.
+It is located opposite to the Gurdwara Sisganj on the main Chandni Chowk Road.
 Baptist Church was built in the year 1814 by the British Missionary Society.

 The church reflects the European architectural patterns of the time which are just worth seeing!

-Gauri Shankar Mandir is located on Chandni Chowk in the heart of Old Delhi, right next to the Jain temple.
-It is a Hindu temple and is dedicated to Lord Shiva.
+The Gauri Shankar Mandir is located in Chandni Chowk in the heart of Old Delhi, right next to the Jain temple.
+It is a Hindu temple dedicated to Lord Shiva.
 The main attraction of the temple is an 800-year-old lingam (the phallus stone which symbolizes Shiva).

-The temple has existed for a very long time but the actual present structure is a reconstruction in 1959.
+The temple has existed for a very long time but the actual present structure is a reconstruction from 1959.

-It is a beautiful temple and has a peaceful atmosphere.
+It is a beautiful temple in Chandni Chowk and has a peaceful atmosphere.

-This tiny small mosque on Chandni Chowk is one of two mosques in Delhi named Sunehri Masjid.
-The mosque looks like an exact miniature copy of the grand mosque Jami Masjid.
-The mosque was built in the year 1751 by Nawab Qudsiya Begum, the wife of Emperor Ahmad Shah.
-It had three onion-shaped domes which were covered in copper and so the mosque is also called as "Shahi Golden Mosque.”
-The mosque has a huge prayer hall.
+This tiny small mosque in Chandni Chowk is one of the two mosques in Delhi named Sunehri Masjid.
+It looks like an exact miniature copy of the grand mosque, Jami Masjid.
+The mosque was built in 1751 by Nawab Qudsiya Begum, the wife of Emperor Ahmad Shah.
+It had three onion-shaped domes which were covered in copper so the mosque is also called as "Shahi Golden Mosque" and has a grand prayer hall.

-Fatehpuri Masjid is located towards the western end of the Chandni Chowk in Old Delhi.
-The mosque was built in 1650 by Fatehpuri Begum, a wife of Shah Jahan.
+The Fatehpuri Masjid is located towards the western end of the Chandni Chowk in Old Delhi.
+The mosque was built in 1650 by Fatehpuri Begum, one of the wives of Shah Jahan.
 Built with red sandstone, it has the typical Mughal-period design.
 The portico surrounds an enclosed courtyard, which serves as a 'Madrassa' (theological school) and a residence for the students.
-During the recent renovations, the interior has been painted over with multiple colors, including faux gold, white and green, not conforming to the typical Mughal-period color palette.
+During recent renovations, the interior had been painted over with multiple colors, including faux gold, white and green, not conforming to the typical Mughal-period color palette.
 It has a pretty prayer hall supported with numerous pillars and polyfoil arches.

-The Town Hall on Chandni Chowk was built in the year 1863.
-It was built as an office complex during the days of the British rule and so is in Victorian architectural style.
+The Town Hall in Chandni Chowk was built in the year 1863.
+It was built as an office complex during the days of the British rule and is thus in Victorian architectural style.
 The building is made of yellow sandstones and looks attractive.

 Zeenat Mahal was emperor's favorite.
 Earlier, the palace was beautifully decorated with murals and expensive items to please the queen.

-The place describes high luxuries and comforts of the Kings and Queens and should be visited if you love to notice the ancient style of luxuries and comforts!!!
+The place describes high luxuries and comforts of the Kings and Queens and should be visited if you love to take note of the ancient lifestyle.

-The Haveli is a place of poet Mirza Ghalib who was the legendary Urdu and Persian poet and was very popular in both India and Pakistan.
-Mirza Ghalib had spent quite a few years of his life in the Haveli till his death.
+The Haveli is of the legendary Urdu and Persian poet, Mirza Ghalib, who was very popular in India and Pakistan.
+Mirza Ghalib had spent quite a few years of his life in the Haveli before his death.
 Thus, the haveli is a memorial museum dedicated to the poet.
-The haveli shows letters of the poet in his own handwriting, his last photograph, his selected works, books and some of his personal belongings.
+It shows letters of the poet in his own handwriting, his last photograph, his selected works, books and some of his personal belongings.

 If you love beautiful poetries, then this place is just for you!

-Dariba Kalan is an amazing shop for jewels.
-The shop has best quality jewelry.
-Gold to Diamonds every kind of jewelry is available at Dariba Kalan.
+Dariba Kalan is an amazing shop for jewels with best quality jewelry.
+Gold to diamonds, every kind of jewelry is available at Dariba Kalan.

 This market specializes in shops of textbooks and calendars.
 You will find shops of almost all publishers in this market.
 Nai Sarak has one of the best stationery shops of Chandni Chowk.

 Khari Baoli is Asia's largest wholesale spice market.
 It is situated close to the Begum Fatehpuri Masjid, Chandni Chowk.
 All different types of spices and herbs are available at the street.
-The quality of products sold here are the best and are available at the cheapest prices.
+The quality of products sold here is the best and goods are available at the cheapest price.

 Chandni Chowk is a huge area and you get scrumptious food to eat at almost every lane.
 Read our guide on Chandni Chowk famous food joints.
 Here is a quick list of few amazing delicacies and shops you should visit at Chandni Chowk.

-Want to have the crispiest and the tangiest Aloo Tikkis?
+Want to have the crispiest and the tangiest aloo tikkis?
 Visit Shree Kishen Gupta.
 You may visit this shop in the market behind the famous Fatehpuri Mosque in Old Delhi.
-The shop also serves Pakoras and other food items.
+It also serves akoras and other food items.

-Visited Delhi and haven't tried Dahi Bhalle yet?
-Visit Natraj shop at Chandni Chowk for amazing Dahi Bhallas and other Chaat.
+Visited Delhi and haven't tried dahi bhalle yet?
+Visit Natraj shop at Chandni Chowk for amazing dahi bhallas and other chaats.

-Yes, if you love Paranthe a lot then visit this street where you get all types of parathas from aloo to cheese.
-The street is just near to the Stephen Church, Chandni Chowk.
+Yes, if you love paranthe a lot, then visit this street where you get all types of parathas, from aloo to cheese.
+The street is just close to the Stephen Church in Chandni Chowk.

-So if you visited Chandni Chowk and enjoyed the shopping and tasty food there, spare few minutes and share your experience with Tripscam community, this would bring a lot of help to other travelers like you.
-So you are invited to log in to Tripscam website and 'Write a Tip' on your good or bad experiences on Tripscam.
-It will hardly take few minutes of your time, but your tips will help the traveler community.
+So if you visited Chandni Chowk and enjoyed shopping and the tasty food there, spare few minutes and share your experience with the Tripscam community.
+This would be great help to other travelers like you.
+So you are invited to log on to Tripscam website and 'Write a Tip' on your good or bad experiences.
+Happy exploring!